 Does your country’s legislation criminalize the manufacturing or assembly of firearms, their parts and components or ammunition from parts and components illicitly trafficked (art.
 5, para.
 1 (a), in conjunction with art.
 3, subpara. (d) (i))?

+(Mexico, USA, Canada: Additional information can be provided on voluntary basis in a separate, optional annex – Agreed – Secretariat prepares a new draft on this basis)

 Yes Yes, in part No

-(a) If the answer is no, please explain.
+(a) If the answer is no (Costa Rica) or “yes, in part”, please explain.

 (b) Please quote the applicable provisions, including the applicable sanctions for this offence, and provide examples including recent cases or judgments of successful implementation and enforcement of this offence.
+(Agreed: change would be applied to all subsequent questions)

-(Does your country’s legislation criminalize the manufacturing or assembly of firearms, their parts and components or ammunition without a licence or authorization from a competent national authority (art.
+Agreed Does your country’s legislation criminalize the manufacturing or assembly of firearms, their parts and components or ammunition without a licence or authorization from a competent national authority (art.
 5, para.
 1 (a), in conjunction with art.
 3, subpara. (d) (ii))?

+(Chair’s proposal: Keep question 11, amend subsections a and be as above – agreed.)

 Yes Yes, in part No